pmaqu/pmaqu/README.md

 ## About me

-I am Juan Dela Cruz, with a flair for coding and database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+I am Patrick Anthony P. Maquiling, I am a passionate and dedicated IT student with a keen interest in exploring and mastering various aspects of technology.
+With a strong foundation in computer science and a curiosity-driven mindset, I constantly seek opportunities to enhance my skills and knowledge in the ever-evolving field of information technology.

 ## Education